-The portfolio analysis is based on the cut-off date December 31st 2019.
-The Eika residential loan portfolio consist of 50,661 dwellings, 39,088 dwellings in small residential buildings and 11,573 apartments.
+The portfolio analysis is based on the cut-off January 2021.
+Of the Eika residential loan portfolio, 55,022 dwellings, 42,069 small residential buildings and 12,953 apartments, have been analysed.
 From the loan portfolio, holiday homes, building registered in the portfolio as second mortgages (no; tilleggssikkerhet) and shared debt in cooperative housing have been excluded from the analysis.
 These dwellings are excluded due to miscellaneous reasons; as no energy requirements in the building code (holiday homes), missing living area data (cooperative housing) and to avoid double counting as same assets may be included in other portfolios (second mortgages).
 Figure 9 shows how the remaining assets in the portfolio is distributed by age, indicated by building code, taken into consideration the time lag from time of implementation of a code to most finished buildings adhere to the new code.
 For objects without building year information, the building is conservatively assumed to fall into the "older" category.
-This is relevant for about 20% of the portfolio.
-For dwellings without living area information, the category average in the portfolio is assumed.
-This is relevant for 1% of the portfolio.
+For dwellings without living area information, the category average in the national statistics is assumed.

-Figure 9 Eika residential loan portfolio, December 31st 2019 (Source: Eika Boligkreditt, Multiconsult)
+Figure 9 Eika residential Ioan portfolio, January 2021 (Source: Eika Boligkreditt, Multiconsult)